Yellow fever in Buenos Aires: The events

 There is only one plaque on the Parque Florentina Ameghino Monument which records the victims buried there, listing 21 with the title priest and 2 titled Sister of Charity.
 The Order of Sisters of Charity added reinforcements from France to help with the emergency, and also others from their congregations.
 The fever took 7 of these nuns.

-Their parishioners were the doctors, the sufferers and the workers of the People's Parish Commission.
+Their parishioners were the doctors, the affected people and the workers of the People's Parish Commission.
 Municipal regulations obliged the priests to issue grave licences and medical certificates in addition to their evangelical work.
 As Ruiz Moreno points out in The historical plague of 1871, the priests weren't let off.

 The city only had 40 funeral carriages so coffins were piled up in corners waiting for the carriages to pick them up as they travelled along their fixed routes.
 Due to the huge demand, they added the Plaza carriages, who charged excessively.
 There was the same problem with daily prices of medicines, which in reality weren't much help for relieving the symptoms.
 Each day there were more deaths, including the carpenters, so they stopped making coffins from wood and started wrapping the corpses in drapes instead.
 For the rest, the garbage carts were called into funeral service and they began using mass graves.

 Looting and assaults on citizens increased.
 There were even cases where thieves disguised themselves as invalids, to gain entrance to hospitals.
 They formed Commission No. 14, under Comisario Lisandro Suárez, to combat the incessant criminal activity.
 They patrolled the streets day and night, padlocking the street doors of the San Telmo houses abandoned in a rush by their owners, and the keys were delivered to the Chief of Police.

 In the South Cemetery, situated at the entrance to what is now Parque Ameghino in the Avenida Caseros, the capacity of 2,300 was overwhelmed.
 So the municipal government acquired seven hectares in the Chacarita de los Colegiales where the Parque Los Andes is today, which has been La Chacarita Cemetery since 1886.
 On 4 April 400 invalids died, and the administrator of that cemetery informed the members of the People's Commission that they had 630 corpses without graves, with others being found by the wayside, and 12 of their gravediggers had died.
 Then the knights Hector Varela, Carlos Guido Spano, and Manuel Bilbao among others took the decision to officiate at burials and rescued anyone from the mass graves who still showed signs of life, including a richly-dressed French lady.